gmc-code/PC-Python/docs/turtle/turtle_introduction.rst

 | In the sample code, the **screen** object is shortened to **s**. ``s = turtle.Screen()``
 | In the sample code, the **turtle** object is shortened to **t**. ``t = turtle.Turtle()``
-| This makes method calls on these objects shorter to type and read.
+| Shortening object variables makes method calls on these objects shorter to type and read.
 | e.g. ``s.bgcolor("black")`` instead of ``screen.bgcolor("black")``
 | e.g. ``t.pendown()`` instead of ``turtle.pendown()``